TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### See also

-The meaning of the argument to this method are identifical to those of the [`Account.addDataset(name: string, metadata?: object)`](#accountadddatasetname-string-metadata-object) method.
+The meaning of the argument to this method are identical to those of the [`Account.addDataset(name: string, metadata?: object)`](#accountadddatasetname-string-metadata-object) method.

 #### Account.getDataset(name: string)